Melrose lifts FTSE 100 ahead of Sunak's spending plan announcement

 For a Reuters live blog on U.S., UK and European stock markets, click LIVE/ or type LIVE/ in a news window

-Nov 25 (Reuters) - London's FTSE 100 rose on Wednesday, buoyed by Melrose Industries after it gave an upbeat trading update, with the focus also turning towards Britain's one-year spending plan announcement later in the day.
+Nov 25 (Reuters) - London's FTSE 100 rose on Wednesday, buoyed by Melrose Industries after it gave an upbeat trading update, with investors awaiting Britain's one-year spending plan announcement later in the day.

+A slightly weaker pound also boosted shares of big dollar-earning consumer staple companies such as British American Tobacco Plc BATS.L, Diageo Plc DGE.L and Unilever Plc ULVR.L.

+Diageo Plc DGE.L also rose after Credit Suisse upgraded the stock's rating to outperform and raised its target price.

-Finance minister Rishi Sunak, who has already pledged over 200 billion pounds ($267.56 billion) to fight the COVID-19 crisis, will announce extra investment to ease a backlog in the health system, counter a surge in unemployment and build new infrastructure in a Spending Review due to parliament around 1230 GMT.
+Finance minister Rishi Sunak is set to announce extra investment to ease a backlog in the health system, counter a surge in unemployment and build new infrastructure in a Spending Review due to parliament around 1230 GMT.

+"This is just a one-year review for 2021-22, but it will be interesting to see what the long-term fiscal picture looks like as well as the extent of tightening pencilled in for the year ahead," Deutsche Bank Strategist Jim Reid said in a note.

+Britain's budget deficit is set to reach around 20% of the GDP and its economy is on course for a record crash this year, but the FTSE 100 index rallied more than 15% this month on hopes of a speedy economic recovery based on positive vaccines data.

+The domestically focused mid-cap FTSE 250 index .FTMC, considered a barometer for Brexit sentiment, fell 0.5% after the European Commission's chief said she cannot guarantee there will be a trade pact with Britain and the coming days will be crucial, adding the bloc was prepared for a no-deal.

+Roadside recovery company AA Plc AAAA.L jumped 7.2% after it agreed a sale to private equity groups that values the company at 219 million pounds.

-Virgin Money UK Plc VMUK.L slipped 5.3% after the lender posted a 77% drop in annual underlying pre-tax profit on a 501 million pound bad loan charge.
+Virgin Money UK Plc VMUK.L slipped 6.2% after the lender posted a 77% drop in annual underlying pre-tax profit.

 ($1 = 0.7475 pounds)